On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

+The proof of the equivalence between the two first items relies on a technical result on the equivalence of infinitesimal and local convexity for $\partial M$ in the semi-Finsler case \cite[Theor.
+1.1]{HS25}, which goes back to convexity equivalences in Riemann and Finsler geometries studied by Bartolo et al. \cite{BartoloCVPDE} and the reconstruction problem by Hintz and Uhlmann \cite{HintzUhlmann}.
+A previous study by Caponio et al. \cite{CaponioGerminarioSanchez} focused on the case of stationary spacetimes (where the Lorentz-Finsler metric becomes essentially a Finsler one of Randers type, see \S \ref{ss_stationary} below) providing further applications to visibility and gravitational lensing.

 It is worth pointing out that, then, $\Ng$ is a smooth Hausdorff $(2n-1)$-manifold (without boundary), and it can be explicitly described in terms of: (a) the projectivization of the tangent bundle $T \bar S$ of any spacelike Cauchy hypersurface $\bar S$ in $\bar M^{n+1}$ (also used in the case without boundary), (b) the set of inwards lightdirections starting at points in $J^+(\bar S)\cap \partial M$ and (c) the set of outwards lightdirections starting at points in $J^-(\bar S)\cap \partial M$.
-In particular \cite[Corollary 4.14]{HS25}: \begin{quote} {\em if every cone geodesic has a future (resp. past) endpoint at $\partial M$, then $\Ng$ is diffeomorphic to $\R\times T \, \partial S$.} \end{quote} This result opens prospects to extend linking results in Theorem \ref{t_CN} to a considerably bigger setting.
+In particular \cite[Corollary 4.14]{HS25}: \begin{quote} {\em if every cone geodesic has a future (resp. past) endpoint at $\partial M$, then $\Ng$ is diffeomorphic to $\R\times T \, \partial S$.} \end{quote} This result opens prospects to extend some of the aforementioned results to a considerably bigger setting.